-Duchess Catherine and Prince William have been married for eight years now, with three young children and very public jobs that invite a whole lot of scrutiny into their personal lives.
+Duchess Catherine and Prince William have been married for nine years now, with three young children and very public jobs that invite a whole lot of scrutiny into their personal lives.

 So it would be completely understandable if the Duke and Duchess of Cambridge were perhaps not quite so forthcoming in their public displays of affection for each other, after all these years.

 But that is certainly not the case with these two lovebirds.

 Kate, 37, and William, also 37, first met at university in England, at St Andrews, and became fast friends from the moment they met.

 "We were friends for over a year first and it just sort of blossomed from then on," William has said of his first encounters with his now wife.

 "We just spent more time with each other had a good giggle, had lots of fun and realised we shared the same interests and just had a really good time," Wills reflected.

 They then dated for several years, but in 2007, the young couple actually split.

 But rather than causing a permanent rift, both the Duke and Duchess say that short time apart at the beginning of their relationship actually strengthened their bond.

 "I think at the time I wasn't very happy about it, but actually it made me a stronger person, you find out things about yourself that maybe you hadn't realised," Kate said during the couple's official engagement interview in 2010.